-(f) Upon the issuance of an extreme risk protection order, the court shall order a new hearing date and require the respondent to appear no later than three (3) business days after the issuance of the order.
-At the hearing, the court shall require proof that the
+(f) Upon the issuance of a risk protection order, the court shall order a new hearing date and require the respondent to appear no later than three (3) business days after the issuance of the order.
+At the hearing, the court shall require proof that the respondent has surrendered any firearms or ammunition owned by the respondent or in the respondent's custody, control, or possession.
+The court may cancel the hearing upon a satisfactory showing that the respondent is in compliance with the order.

-(g) All law enforcement agencies shall develop policies and procedures regarding the acceptance, storage, and return of firearms, ammunition, or licenses required to be surrendered under this section.
+(g) All law enforcement agencies must develop policies and procedures regarding the acceptance, storage, and return of firearms, ammunition, or licenses required to be surrendered under this section.

-(a) If an extreme risk protection order issued pursuant to § 39-17-1367 is vacated or ends without extension, then a law enforcement agency holding a firearm or any ammunition owned by the respondent or any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent, that has been surrendered or seized pursuant to an extreme risk protection order must return the surrendered firearm, ammunition, or permit, as requested by a respondent only after confirming through a background check that the respondent is currently eligible to own or possess firearms and ammunition under federal and state law and after confirming with the court that the extreme risk protection order has been vacated or has ended without extension.
+(a) If a risk protection order issued pursuant to § 39-17-1367 is vacated or ends without extension, then a law enforcement agency holding a firearm or any ammunition owned by the respondent or any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent, that has been surrendered or seized pursuant to a risk protection order must return the surrendered firearm, ammunition, or permit, as requested by a respondent only after confirming through a background check that the respondent is currently eligible to own or possess firearms and ammunition under federal and state law and after confirming with the court that the risk protection order has been vacated or has ended without extension.

-(b) If an extreme risk protection order is vacated or ends without extension, then the department of safety, if the department has suspended a handgun carry permit issued under § 39-17-1351 or § 39-17-1366 pursuant to the entry of an extreme risk protection order under § 39-17-1367, must reinstate the permit only after confirming that the respondent is currently eligible to have a handgun carry permit issued under § 39-17-1351 or § 39-17-1366.
+(b) If a risk protection order is vacated or ends without extension, then the department of safety, if the department has suspended a handgun carry permit issued under § 39-17-1351 or § 39-17-1366 pursuant to the entry of a risk protection order under § 39-17-1367, must reinstate the permit only after confirming that the respondent is currently eligible to have a handgun carry permit issued under § 39-17-1351 or § 39-17-1366.